alnahian2003/coronakotha/README.md

  •jQuery

 # Attention
 It's a Minified Version of this web app.
-But if you badly need the original files then please get in touch here... https://facebook.com/alnahian2003 or https://twitter.com/alnahian2003  or  https://alnahian.xyz  or mail me a.alnahian2003@gmail.com
+Download the original files here: https://github.com/alnahian2003/coronakothamainfiles

 # Thank You